Variants of thick-restart Lanczos for the Bethe-Salpeter eigenvalue problem: Concluding remarks

 \section{Concluding remarks}

 We have developed three new Lanczos-type eigensolvers for the Bethe--Salpeter eigenvalue problem.
 The methods rely on previously proposed structure-preserving Lanczos recurrences, but we have incorporated all the details required for a robust and efficient practical implementation.
 In particular, all the details related to thick restart and reorthogonalization have been worked out.
 The result is production-quality solvers, incorporated in the SLEPc library, that can be readily used by applications such as \yambo.
-According to~\cite{Milev:2025:PSB}, the performance of the eigenvalue solution in \yambo simulations has improved in an order of magnitude, compared to the previous solution approach (two-sided non-Hermitian Krylov-Schur with the same value of the \texttt{ncv} parameter).
+According to~\cite{Milev:2026:SHP}, the performance of the eigenvalue solution in \yambo simulations has improved in an order of magnitude, compared to the previous solution approach (two-sided non-Hermitian Krylov-Schur with the same value of the \texttt{ncv} parameter).
 This will enable \yambo users to perform more detailed analyses involving larger matrices with a more effective use of supercomputer allocated time.
-The results in \cref{sec:results} also show that the computed solution is more accurate.
+The results in \cref{sec:results} also show that the computed solution is more accurate as far as the level of bi-orthogonality of left and right eigenvectors is concerned.

 In this paper we have assumed that the number of wanted eigenvalues is in the order of hundreds or less.
 However, some of the application articles using the \yambo code that were cited in~\cref{sec:intro} compute a few thousand eigenvalues.
 In that case, the performance of our solvers will likely degrade due to the increased cost of full orthogonalization.
 An alternative would be to use some kind of semi-orthogonalization, but the robustness of this approach might be compromised when combined with thick restart.
 As an ongoing effort, we are considering spectrum slicing strategies, where eigenvalues are computed in chunks.
 In particular, we are working out the details of a polynomial filtering method adapted to the Bethe--Salpeter matrix.